Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 Book Summary

-Told from the perspective of Lark, this book gives an all too common look at a family struggling through the Great Depression in a small Minnesota town.
-She and her mother have big dreams of purchasing of home of their own.
+Lark and her mother dream of purchasing a home of their own.
 Her mom is dedicated to saving for the house they picked out of a catalog, called the Cape Ann.
-However, her father is harsh with his words and treatment of Lark and he has a gambling problem that threatens every penny her mother has saved.
-As Lark prepares for her first holy communion, she becomes more aware of those around her, wondering who is really sinning and how people became who they are now.
+However, her father is harsh with his words and treatment of Lark, and his gambling problem threatens every penny her mother has saved.

 This book is heavily character-driven as you see Lark’s relationships with and observations of others around her.